Innovimax-SARL/QuiXDM/README.md

 To install it
 *  Checkout this code.
 It's Java 1.6+ compliant
 *  Get access to Saxon 9.6: http://saxon.sourceforge.net/
+*  Get access to Jackson Core 2.6.2: https://github.com/FasterXML/jackson-core

 # Why QuiXDM?
 There is SAX and StAX and DOM out there for processing XML